 #4 The Fire, part c

 The next several weeks were a blur to me.
-I barely remember going to Walmart the next morning to get basics, like toothbrushes and a second set of clothes for each of us that didn’t smell of smoke.
+After checking in on my horses, I vaguely remember going to Walmart to get basics, like toothbrushes and a second set of clothes for each of us that didn’t smell of smoke.
 We went to several emergency booths and donation centers to gather things we needed and start all the paperwork.
 If I’d had a full-time job at the time, I don’t know how I would have been able to get everything done or even focus, since my emotional state was subpar at the time.
 But somehow we managed to get through it all, slowly but surely.

 We still had not been allowed to go see if our home survived or not; about a week or so after the fire they finally gave us the all-clear.
 We asked my parents to watch our daughter, and Lane and I drove the twenty minutes to our property.